On average, people spend up to 90% of their time indoors, and indoor air can be two and a half times as polluted as outdoor air.

 The asthma & allergy friendly® Certification Program seeks to assist people to identify products which will make a genuine difference to their indoor environment.
 It develops certification standards for relevant categories of products, and all certified products undergo testing to those standards.
 In this way, the consumer can then make an informed choice about materials like insulation, flooring products, etc. that they bring into their home.

 In the case of vacuum cleaners, we test the product in an environmentally-controlled chamber, using test dust that contains allergens.
 It is important that the vacuum cleaner can remove allergens and dust from carpet, and that this allergen and dust is then trapped in the vacuum cleaner, and not redistributed into the air.
 The seals of the vacuum cleaner must be firm.
 The vacuum cleaner should function at a high level, even when it is full.
 There can be exposure to dust and allergen when the bag is changed or the receptacle emptied.
 And crevices in the home can be a reservoir of allergen and dust.
 Our standard addresses all of these issues.

-Our vacuum cleaner standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our vacuum cleaner standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the vacuum cleaner standard in more detail using the menu on the left, or use the links above to explore other standards.

 Brand Promises for Healthier Home: An Interview with Cleva North America